-The list of Supported Objects and Object Instances is included in the payload of the registration message.
+The list of Objects and Object Instances is included in the payload of the registration message.
 Each Object is described as a Link in the CoRE Link Format [RFC6690].
 The Target component of the link is required, and consists of the Object path.
 Any other parameters included in the link MUST be silently ignored, unless specified for use by this specification.
 The Media Type of this payload is application/link-format.

 The payload for a Client supporting LWM2M Server, Access Control, Device, Connectivity and Firmware Objects from Appendix B would simply be: